vin-00/gold-gym/README.md

 ## Contact

-For any inquiries or issues, please contact us at [winkhatri292004gmail.com]
+- For any inquiries or issues, please contact us at winkhatri292004gmail.com
----Report any bugs and enjoy the application and stay fit .
+- Report any bugs and enjoy the application and stay fit .